corani/corani.github.io/_posts/2014-09-09-common-core-math.md

 comments: true
 share:    true
 ---
-The video below has been doing the round, showing how ludicrous and overly complicated the Common Core Mathematics are.
+The video below has been doing the rounds, showing how ludicrous and overly complicated the Common Core Mathematics are.
 Go ahead and have a look at it before reading on, it's only 80 seconds.
 (For those in China, I put up a <a href="http://v.youku.com/v_show/id_XNzc3NzIzMjky.html" target="_BLANK">mirror on Youku</a>)

 <iframe width="640" height="360" src="//www.youtube.com/embed/g2QGiGqz-xs" frameborder="0" allowfullscreen></iframe>